Whistleblower (Qui Tam) Legal Funding

 The term “qui tam” is short for a Latin phrase that roughly means a private person can sue on behalf of the government — and share in the recovery if the case succeeds.

-A qui tam claim is a lawsuit typically brought under the False Claims Act (FCA) alleging a person or company defrauded the U.S. government (for example, billing fraud involving federal healthcare programs or government contracts).
+A qui tam claim is a lawsuit typically brought by a whistle blower, under the False Claims Act (FCA), alleging a person or company defrauded the U.S. government (for example, billing fraud involving federal healthcare programs or government contracts, safety issues to OSHA, securities violations to the SEC).

 In FCA cases, the whistleblower is called the relator.
 If the case succeeds, the relator can receive a share of the recovery.
 In general, if the government intervenes, the relator’s share is often 15%–25%.
 If the government declines and the relator proceeds, it can be 25%–30%.